Overcoming the Curse of Dimensionality: Structural Connectivity Reconstruction via Pairwise Information Flow in Nonlinear Networks: Methods

 Since $\Delta p^{X\to Y}\propto O(S_1)$ and $\Delta p^{Y\to Z}\propto O(S_2)$, we have

 by retaining the dominant term in the expansion.
 In networks with coupling strengths in the neurophysiological regime, both $\Delta p^{X\to Y}_{a,b}$ and $\Delta p^{Y\to Z}_{a,b}$ for direct connections are relatively small.
-As shown in the inset of Fig. \ref{fig3}a in the main text, these values are typically less than 0.01 for the HH network.
-Consequently, the indirect increment $\Delta p^{X\to Z}_{a,b}$ is significantly smaller than $\Delta p^{X\to Y}_{a,b}$, a result numerically confirmed in Fig. \ref{fig3}c (left).
-Combined with the derived relation in Eq. (\ref{eq:TE expression1}), $T_{X\to Z}$ is orders of magnitude smaller than $T_{X\to Y}$.
+As shown in the inset of Fig. \ref{fig:HH3}(e), these values are typically less than 0.01 for the HH network.
+Consequently, the indirect increment $\Delta p^{X\to Z}_{a,b}$ is significantly smaller than $\Delta p^{X\to Y}_{a,b}$, a result numerically confirmed in Fig. \ref{fig:HH3}(i).
+Combined with the derived relation in Eq. (\ref{eq:TE expression1}), $I_{X\to Z}$ is orders of magnitude smaller than $I_{X\to Y}$.
 This ensures robust differentiation between direct and indirect interactions, preventing false positive inferences.
-The orders of magnitude difference between $T_{X\to Z}$ and $T_{X\to Y}$ is further validated in the inset of Fig. \ref{fig3}c (left).
-Similarly, for the confounder motif (Fig. \ref{fig:HH3}e), we can also derive that $\Delta p^{Y\to Z}=O(\Delta p^{X\to Y}\cdot \Delta p^{X\to Z})$, which is verified numerically in Fig. \ref{fig3}c (right) (inset: corresponding PTD-TE relations).
+The orders of magnitude difference between $I_{X\to Z}$ and $I_{X\to Y}$ is further validated in the inset of Fig. \ref{fig:HH3}(i).
+Similarly, for the confounder motif (Fig. \ref{fig:HH3-confounder}(a)), we can also derive that $\Delta p^{Y\to Z}=O(\Delta p^{X\to Y}\cdot \Delta p^{X\to Z})$, which is verified numerically in Fig. \ref{fig:HH3}(j) (inset: corresponding PDIF relations).

-In summary, unlike conventional TE and CTE, PTD-TE based on binary time series effectively distinguishes the effective connectivity arising from direct physical interactions versus indirect ones.
-Importantly, it achieves this without relying on information about the third node, ensuring robust and effective network reconstruction.
+In summary, unlike information-theoretic measures (such as TE and conditional TE), PDIF based on binary time series effectively distinguishes the effective connectivity arising from direct physical interactions versus indirect ones.
+Importantly, it achieves this without relying on information about the third-party node, ensuring robust and effective network reconstruction.